Afterlife: Seventh-day Adventists

-The Seventh-day Adventist Church's beliefs regarding the afterlife differ from other Christian churches.
+The Seventh-day Adventist Church's beliefs regarding the afterlife differ from those of other Christian churches.
 Rather than ascend to Heaven or descend to Hell, Adventists believe the dead "remain unconscious until the return of Christ in judgement".
 The concept that the dead remain dead until resurrection is one of the fundamental beliefs of Seventh-day Adventism.
 Adventists believe that death is an unconscious state (a "sleep").
 This is based on Matt.
-9:24; Mark 5:39; John 11:11-14; 1 Cor.
+9:24; Mark 5:39; John 11:11–14; 1 Cor.
 15:51, 52; 1 Thess.
-4:13-17; 2 Peter 3:4; Eccl.
+4:13–17; 2 Peter 3:4; Eccl.
 9:5, 6, 10.
 At death, all consciousness ends.
 The dead person does not know anything and does not do anything.
 They believe that death is a decreation, or an undoing of what was created.
 This is described in Ecclesiastes 12:7: "When a person dies, the body turns to dust again, and the spirit goes back to God, who gave it."
 The spirit of every person who dies—whether saved or unsaved—returns to God at death.
 The spirit that returns to God at death is the breath of life.

 Islam

-The Quran (the holy book of Islam), emphasizes the insignificance of worldly life (ḥayāt ad-dunyā usually translated as "this world") vis-a-vis the hereafter.
+The Quran (the holy book of Islam) emphasizes the insignificance of worldly life (ḥayāt ad-dunyā usually translated as "this world") vis-à-vis the hereafter.

-A central doctrine of Islamic faith is the Last Day (al-yawm al-ākhir, also known by other names), on which the world will come to an end and God will raise all mankind (as well as the jinn) from the dead and evaluate their worldly actions.
+A central doctrine of Islamic faith is the Judgement Day (al-yawm al-ākhir, also known by other names), on which the world will come to an end and God will raise all mankind (as well as the jinn) from the dead and evaluate their worldly actions.
 The resurrected will be judged according to their deeds, records of which are kept on two books compiled for every human being—one for their good deeds and one for their evil ones.

-Having been judged, the resurrected will cross the bridge of As-Sirāt over the pit of hell; when the condemned attempt to they will be made to fall off into hellfire below; while the righteous will have no trouble and continue on to their eternal abode of heaven.
+Having been judged, the resurrected will cross the bridge of As-Sirāt over the pit of hell; when the condemned attempt to cross, they will be made to fall off into hellfire below, while the righteous will have no trouble and continue on to their eternal abode of heaven.

 Afterlife in Islam actually begins before the Last Day.
 After death, humans will be questioned about their faith by two angels, Munkar and Nakīr.
 Those who die as martyrs go immediately to paradise.
-Others who have died and been buried, will receive a taste of their eternal reward from the al-qabr or "the grave" (compare the Jewish concept of Sheol).
-Those bound for hell will suffer "punishment of the grave", while those bound for heaven will find the grave "peaceful and blessed".
+Others who have died and been buried will receive a taste of their eternal reward from the al-qabr or "the grave" (compare the Jewish concept of Sheol).
+Those bound for hell will suffer "Punishment of the Grave", while those bound for heaven will find the grave "peaceful and blessed".